 On certain jobs I need to use an alcohol lamp in order to heat a part to be used with shellac.
-His is done when replacing a roller jewel or a pallet stone.
+This is done when replacing a roller jewel or a pallet stone.

 It is named for its alcohol proof level of 151, that is, 75.5% alcohol by volume.
 This is much higher than typical rum at 35%–40%.
 It is the highest alcohol level that the store is allowed to sell

 I figured I would take a shot and buy a bottle, if it did not work, then I could have a few rum and cokes after work.
 I tried the rum in my alcohol lamp when I got home and it works perfectly.

 The relationship between the escape wheel and pallet is the heart of any mechanical watch.
-Tolerances are tight, everything needs to be just right in order for the watch to run properly and keep accurate time.
+Tolerances are tight, and everything needs to be just right in order for the watch to run properly and keep accurate time.